11+ Brilliant Things To Do In Burlington VT For Zythophiles

 Art at Reception Desk, Hotel Vermont, Burlington VT

-You’ll see the bikes first – lined up in the lobby for guest to use.
+You’ll see the bikes first – lined up in the lobby for guests to use.
 And then, behind a small reception desk, manned by smiling and ever-helpful staff, Hotel Vermont’s logo writ large.
 It’s a Mondrian-like composition of inlaid wood of various colors.

 This piece, incredibly, was constructed by artist Duncan Johnson from the debris wrought by Hurricane Irene when it blew through Vermont, reducing houses and barns to matchsticks.
 Not a touch of paint was added to any piece of salvaged wood.
 So what you see is a splinter of a home, a sliver of a livelihood in its original color.
-Beauty created from tragedy.
+Beauty is created from tragedy.

 Rooms at Hotel Vermont